All Episodes

 I see it as them using it as a way to turn votes out.

-And to John's point, this cuts both ways because now let me give you a great example.
+And to John's point, this cuts both ways because now, let me give you a great example.

 He is completely pro-life.

-That you have Warnock, he's running against, he's already said basically that Roe v.
+He's already said basically that Roe v.

 Wade needs to be preserved no matter what it takes.

-He has an opportunity to take fifteen, even twenty percent of that African American vote away from the Democrats as they push the accelerator down on the abortion issue, that could give him the U.S. Senate race in Georgia alone.
+He has an opportunity to take 15, even 20% of that African-American vote away from the Democrats as they push the accelerator down on the abortion issue.

 So they better be careful what they do because they could be hitting that gas puddle and driving the wrong direction.

-That that's an interesting analysis.
+That's an interesting analysis.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

 Ari Fleischer, Dr. Oz will join us all coming up.

-We continue with our polls in light, what what impact will this potential decision of the Supreme Court as it relates to Roe and Casey have on the election?
+What impact will this potential decision of the Supreme Court as it relates to Roe and Casey have on the election?

-Matt Towery, insider advantage, John McLaughlin, McLaughlin and associates are with us.
+Matt Towery, Insider Advantage, John McLaughlin, McLaughlin and Associates are with us.

-And I think it's also probably fair to point out that I'm sure states like New York, California, Illinois, New Jersey, for example, John McLaughlin, uh, they're not going to have any prohibition about about interstate travel if people want to get abortions.
+And I think it's also probably fair to point out that I'm sure states like New York, California, Illinois, New Jersey, for example, John McLaughlin, they're not going to have any prohibition about interstate travel if people want to get abortions.

-They're not going to care if you come from uh Alabama or Oklahoma or Mississippi if you don't like the laws there, and if you want a late term abortion, that will be available still to everybody too, wouldn't it be?
+They're not going to care if you come from Alabama or Oklahoma or Mississippi if you don't like the laws there.

 No, you're right.

-And now it's it's dead even.
+And now it's dead even.

-It's about fifty fifty.
+It's about 50-50.

-And that I read you that number where most Americans really believe there's value in human life overwhelmingly.
+And I read you that number where most Americans really believe there's value in human life overwhelmingly.

-So this debate could actually backfire on the Democrats, because now you're gonna have states where Georgia has has a law that that has got more reasonable exceptions, and you've got other states that are trying to do that, and the radicalism of the left, because first of all, they're willing to break the law.
+So this debate could actually backfire on the Democrats because now you're going to have states where Georgia has a law that has gotten more reasonable exceptions.

 That's amazing about the Supreme Court.